 All Anni Albers books

-Brenda Danilowitz, is an art historian and chief curator at the Josef and Anni Albers Foundation.
-She is the author and editor of numerous books and essays on the work of Josef and Anni Albers and has organized exhibitions of their work in the US, Europe, Mexico, and Latin America.
-She has also published essays and articles on twentieth century Southern African art and artists including photographer Constance Stuart Larrabee and printmakers John Muafangejo and Azaria Mbatha.
+Brenda Danilowitz is an art historian and chief curator at The Josef and Anni Albers Foundation.
+She is the author and editor of numerous books and essays on the work of Josef and Anni Albers and has organized exhibitions of their work in the United States, Europe, Mexico, and Latin America.